ustun/react-without-jsx/README.md

 This was suggested by https://github.com/jacksonrayhamilton and I actually think it is superior, just use React.createElement.
 To save typing, give it a short name like h.

 React.createElement allows you to create DOM elements and components using the same interface.

+Also, a nice little hack: If you use 2-space indentation and a single letter abbreviation (like `h`, nested elements are indented as you intend.

 ```js
 var React = require('react');